 The 15 PECS You Need for Theatre

-Teaching theatre to students with special needs is an amazing life work.
+Teaching theatre to students with developmental disabilities is an amazing life work.
 How to best support each actor’s needs?
 A one-on-one onstage?
 A spot marker for them to stand on?
 Headphones?
 Their lines in a tablet?
 The list goes on and on.
 For most supports we were able to find what we needed.
 But there was one thing lacking that we couldn’t find anywhere: PECS.
 Just for the theatre.

 We pride ourselves in our curriculum and how structured and routine-based it is.
 But we needed visuals to go along with our activities.
 Finally we decided to make them ourselves.
 (Truth be told, some we found, others we made, but the collection is uniquely ours).
 And finally we decided to share them with you.
 Enjoy!